I Ching

 Dig deeper with Sebastian →

-We have reviewed the treasure of images in the trigrams and hexagrams of the Book of Changes, and have come to realize that these images and their designations belong to a very old stratum of culture and are in part even older than the time of the compilation of the book.
+We have reviewed the treasure of images in the trigrams and hexagrams of the Book of Changes, and have come to realize that these images and their designations belong to a very old stratum of culture.

 Hellmut Wilhelm, Change: Eight Lectures on the I Ching, 1960supporting